vanshverma7/Housing-Data-Cleaning-Project/README.md

 - Adjust column names and table structures as needed based on your specific dataset.

 ## Data
-- Raw Data can be obtained from Nashville `Housing Data (RAW DATA)` file which is in xlsx
+- Raw Data can be obtained from Nashville `Housing Data (RAW DATA)` file.